 - Deer stands on state forest lands are considered available for public use and must remain accessible to all.
 More about hunting in state forests

 - State forest land is generally open to all nonmotorized activities, but may be limited by postings.
 Organized, large-scale nonmotorized events may require a special-event permit.
 Contact the local area forest supervisor for details.

 - In the Richard J. Dorer Memorial Hardwood Forest, horses and bicycles may travel only on designated trails.

 - Most nonmotorized activities can be conducted free of charge on state forest land.
 However, some nonmotorized activities such as cross-country skiing and horseback riding on designated trails require a ski pass or horse pass.

-Trees may not be cut without a permit.
-Trees may not be cut for Christmas trees and no plant may be dug up and removed.
-In some areas, certain trees may be cut for fuelwood, but you must obtain a permit from the local DNR Forestry office if you want to take wood out of state land boundaries.
-Similarly, you must obtain a special-use permit from the local DNR Forestry office to harvest boughs for holiday decorations.
+You may not cut trees or remove any plants in state forests without a permit.
+In some areas, certain trees may be cut for fuelwood, but you must get a permit from the local DNR Forestry office if you want to take wood out of state land boundaries.
+You can get a special-use permit from the local DNR Forestry office to cut a Christmas tree or harvest boughs for holiday decorations.
 You may pick up pine cones from the ground to take home.

 Picking fruit and mushrooms